flenniken/statictea/docs/messages.md

-    "The dictionary does not have an item with index $1.", ## wMissingDictIndex "The maximum JSON depth of $1 was exceeded.", ## wMaxDepthExceeded "The template and $1 files are the same.", ## wSameAsTemplate "The result and $1 files are the same."]
+    "The dictionary does not have an item with index $1.", ## wMissingDictIndex "The maximum JSON depth of $1 was exceeded.", ## wMaxDepthExceeded "The template and $1 files are the same.", ## wSameAsTemplate "The result and $1 files are the same.", ## wSameAsResult "The result file is used with the update option."]
 ```